novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-36.md

 “Yes, I’ll make sure of that.”

-“Actually, can I meet him in person?”
+“Actually, would it be possible for me to meet him in person?”

 “In person?”